-ESLint v8.x end-of-life is 2024-10-05 and will not be maintained after that.
+ESLint v8.x reached end-of-life on 2024-10-05 and is no longer maintained.
 Upgrade or consider long-term support options

 ESLint now officially supports linting of JSON and Markdown